Nico-Rode/Automated_DCF_Proj/README.md

 -Add graphing capability

-#Net income is off a little, the column that doesn't match is SG&A + other expenses.
+-Net income is off a little, the column that doesn't match is SG&A + other expenses.
 Need to investigate further

-#Still need to fix all the functions on the function page, follow format of functions.revenue, or
-# functions.cost_of_goods, functions.income_before_taxed, etc.
+-Still need to fix all the functions on the function page, follow format of functions.revenue, or functions.cost_of_goods, functions.income_before_taxed, etc.

-#FREQUENCY refers to Annual (A), or Quarterly (Q) for financial metrics,
-#TIME is how many columns (Years) the script scrapes from the downloaded excel file (1 - 5)
-#For a pure DCF Implementation the default TIME should be 5 representing the last 5 years of financial data
+-FREQUENCY refers to Annual (A), or Quarterly (Q) for financial metrics, TIME is how many columns (Years) the script scrapes from the downloaded excel file (1 - 5) For a pure DCF Implementation the default TIME should be 5 representing the last 5 years of financial data

-#Consider making the BASE_CASE_Excel_Rows a dictionary of which the keys are the names of the metrics.
+-Consider making the BASE_CASE_Excel_Rows a dictionary of which the keys are the names of the metrics.

-#Still need various QA implementations, and more efficient and cleaner code to grab all the data
+-Still need various QA implementations, and more efficient and cleaner code to grab all the data

-#Implement different functions for overall DCF process and segment the parts of DCF process into smaller functions
-#such as the implementation of the Income statement, Balance sheet, and Cashflow, add functionality for other Metrics
+-Implement different functions for overall DCF process and segment the parts of DCF process into smaller functions such as the implementation of the Income statement, Balance sheet, and Cashflow, add functionality for other Metrics as well.
-#as well.